alexey-kozlenkov/ng-movies-demo/README.md

 ## Day 2: User input & Template drive forms

 Supply an app with example of directive and pipe.

-Add an example of template drive forms.
+Add an example of template driven forms.

 Covered topics: